Lance Shaw

-Lance Joseph Shaw (born 24 August 1983) is a New Zealand cricketer who plays for the Auckland Aces in the State Championship and the Auckland Stars in the NBL, and has recently signed as the marquee player of the New Zealand Breakers in the HUMMER NBL Championship.
+Lance Joseph Shaw (born 24 August 1983) is a former New Zealand cricketer who played for the Auckland Aces in the State Championship.

+He was educated at Saint Kentigern College and played representative cricket for Auckland at U17 & U19 level before making his Auckland Aces debut in 2005.
+He also represented NZ Emerging Players in 2009.
 He was born in Auckland.
 He is the younger brother of Gareth Shaw.